Guide to Italian Flour

 Also known as whole wheat flour, this darker, coarser flour contains the full wheat kernel (the bran gives whole wheat flour its signature brown look).
 Often, cooks will mix whole wheat flour with more refined soft wheat flour to achieve a balanced, earthy dough for bread, piadina, and yes, even pasta.

-And now, the other king of farina in the boot: semola rimacinata.
-Made from grano duro, or hard durum wheat, this finely milled, sandy yellow flour is typically used in dragged pasta shapes like orecchiette, maccheroni alla chitarra, cavatelli, and more.
-It can be hard to find (we usually look for Caputo Semola Rimacinata,* or smaller mills from purveyors like Gustiamo) but be sure to look for that word “rimacinata” on the label.
-Meaning “twice milled,” this ensures that the flour will have a finer consistency than the coarser semolina flour below – and that’s key for quality dough!
+And now, the other king of farina in the boot: semola di grano duro.
+Made from hard durum wheat, this sandy yellow flour is typically used in dragged pasta shapes like orecchiette, maccheroni alla chitarra, cavatelli, and more.
+Just be sure that if you’re using semola flour for making pasta dough you’re using the rimacinata, or “twice-milled” kind, which has a finer consistency than the coarser semolina flour below – and that’s key for quality pasta dough!
+We carry Molino Pasini’s Semola Rimacinata flour, perfect for making hand-stretched pasta shapes.

-Wait – didn’t we just go over this?
 There is a lot of confusion surrounding “semolina” in American cooking, as many flour brands simply translate “semola” into “semolina” for American consumers.
-Semola di grano duro is typically less refined than semola rimacinata, which makes it ideal for spreading onto baking sheets when making breads and pizza (think of it as a natural parchment paper).
+Semolina is typically less refined than semola di grano duro or semola rimacinata, which makes it ideal for spreading onto baking sheets when making breads and pizza (think of it as a natural parchment paper).
+This is also a great flour for sprinkling on finished pasta to prevent it from sticking.

 Now that you know the basics, how to use your new flour knowledge?
 Here are some general farina rules to follow.